jneug/bluej-lejos/README.md

 to the installation folder.
 On other systems it is recommended to set it manually.
 See the documentation of your operating system or [here](http://www.google.com?q=How+to+set+environment+variables+on+UNIX) for instructions.

+If you're running multiple versions of Java (especially on a 64 bit OS, where you need to install a separate 32 bit version of Java to run leJOS on), you also should set the `LEJOS_NXT_JAVA_HOME` variable to the correct Java version.

 ### Install BlueJ.leJOS
 Download the [extension](jar/bluej-lejos.jar) from the *jar* folder of this repository.